piisa/piisa/docs/usage.md

 ## 1. TL;DR

 The fastest procedure to execute the implementation is to install all the required packages and then execute the end-to-end processing script.
+We will need
+  * An active Python virtualenv (3.8 or later)
+  * [PyTorch installed] in that virtualenv (either for CPU or GPU, depending on hardware availability)

-Asuming we have an active Python virtualenv (3.8 or later), setting up the process for English would be:
+Then setting up the process for English PII processing would be:

 ```
 pip install wheel
 pip install pii-preprocess pii-extract-plg-regex pii-extract-plg-transformers pii-transform
 ```

-and then execute
+and then we execute:

 ```
 pii-process <input-document> <output-document.yml> --lang en --default-policy label